To edit the Main Registration section, click the title from the registration section menu.

 Athlete/Child Registration Requirements

-Check Enforce age limits to activate minimum and maximum ages for swimmers.
+Check Enforce age limits to activate minimum and maximum ages for athletes.

-➧ Want to give aged-out athletes another season? ➞ See Aged-Out Athletes: Allowing Them to Register and Compete
+➧ Want to give aged-out athletes another season if the rules allow? ➞ See Aged-Out Athletes: Allowing Them to Register and Compete

 - Click Add Additional Athlete Fee to gradually reduce fees for multiple swimmers in one family.